Arioll/Uplift-modeling/README.md

 ## Description

-Uplift modeling is a new machine learning approach that allows you to evaluate the effect of a treatment and optimize the effectiveness of marketing campaigns, individual offers, or personalized medicine.
+Uplift modeling is a new machine learning approach that allow to evaluate the effect of a treatment and optimize the effectiveness of marketing campaigns, individual offers, or personalized medicine.
 The uplift modeling is used to determine the user groups that will be most affected by the campaign treatment and the groups that do not need to be affected.

 In this project, we review standard approaches to uplift modeling, as well as completely new and innovative ones.
-We compare existing libraries in this field and reproduce the results of two state-of-the-art articles and suggest improvements.
+We compare existing libraries in this field, reproduce the results of two state-of-the-art articles and suggest improvements.
 We evaluate the performance of the reviewed models using both synthetic and real data.

 ## Prerequisites